 Have a portfolio with you before talking to the trainer or walking into a tattoo shop.
 Walking bare handed makes you appear less serious or a time waster.
 This can easily put off your trainer.
 A portfolio will consist of 50 to as many as 200 images.
 Always make certain that you only pick the best ones.
 Also, include all kinds of pictures; animals, nature, calligraphy, abstract or any other.
 The more diversified your portfolio, the more impressive it will be.

 3. Purchase a Tattoo kit

-Besides getting effective and reliable kit, you will also be guaranteed of durability.
+Along with getting an effective and reliable kit, you will also consider durability.
 With dedication, ambition and perseverance, you’ll soon become a master tattooist.
 Normally, the apprenticeship will last for about 2 years.
 For slower or less serious students it might take longer.
 Always ask for a certificate at the end of the apprenticeship.
 It will come handy when looking for a job or clients.
-While following the above tips on how to get a tattoo apprenticeship, also consider buying your supplies from sites such as www.dragontattoosupplies.com.
-They not only stock a wide range but also top quality.

 Need more info on tattoo training sign up now!